tage-ro/denim/README.md

 Denim is developed for paired Illumina reads from (meta)genomic samples.
 It will not perform well with ITS amplicon sequencing samples, use other software for these.
 Your mileage with transcriptomic data may vary.

 # Planned future additions
-* Options to lower the minimum identity in mapping and ITS-extraction steps, to allow for more divergent ITS sequences.
+* Iterative mode, where the resulting ITS sequences are appended to the ITS reference database.
 * Please suggest further improvements [here](https://github.com/tage-ro/denim/issues).